sCrypt-Inc/scryptTS-docs/docs/how-to-test-a-contract.md

 )
 ```

-## Call a Non-Public Method
+### Non-Public

-It is also possible to call non-public methods locally.
+You can also call non-public methods.

 Let's add a non-public method to our contract: